danielharrell/open-eyes-lect-2017-18/Open.md

 And how can this extra noun, "world", indeed *name* everything at once?

 Only, perhaps, if the world in this sense were not itself a thing, but instead *a frame*---or again an embrace---of everything we see, serving as a postulate for sight rather than a discovery, standing behind our eyes rather than in front of them.
-And perhaps we would speak with more exactness to say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
+In this vein we might even say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
 For the world, in this sense, would not be an object for sight but rather its medium, to give what we see outside us a context rather than content.
-And the way our eyes, small as they are, might then contain this totality, is like the way that our perspective on the world through sight, bounded as it is, can then contain an infinity.
+And the way our eyes, small as they are, might then contain this totality, is like the way our perspective on the world through sight, bounded as it is, can then contain an infinity.
 For the boundary in this case is a horizon, and every point on this horizon is one where parallels finally meet.
+If the world can similarly be conceived, as the horizon of awareness, then it is not just a place we inhabit, but encompass.
+So while in one respect the world is what contains us, there is another respect in which the world is what is contained by us.

-And to this infinite circumference for sight, the openness of a jar bears less resemblance than the ellipse we invoked before, to complete the parabola that we proposed as a geometric image for being enclosed in openness.
-Or perhaps an infinite circle would better depict this predicament, with a circumference nowhere to be found, because of a center everywhere to be found.
-(Revise from here.
-Re-read later stuff and try to incorporate.)
+And in this latter respect, to this infinite circumference of awareness, the openness of a jar bears less resemblance than the ellipse we invoked before, to complete the parabola, and render it a geometric image for being enclosed in openness.
+Or perhaps an infinite circle would better depict this predicament, with a circumference nowhere to be found, in the appearance of boundlessness, but only because of a center everywhere to be found, in the reality of boundedness.
+But with either image

-- For again the way our
-eyes seem open is the way we seem to see *through* them to a whole world outside us.
-But what do we mean---what could we mean---by "a whole world" in this context?
-What we seem to mean is a totality, even though we strictly see only so far, for so long, as if what we saw were never total, but only partial.
-Yet suppose it is partial.
-That is, suppose we only ever see a part of the world.
-Then how do we come to know the rest of the world, to identify what we see as merely a part?
-How else, save again by an act of comprehension that encompasses what we see, and allows us to use the word "world" for what we see intelligibly.

 Intelligibly, and also paradoxically on any account that leaves our outside our